-- What is their perspective on their long-term care?
+- What is your perspective on long-term care?

-- How do they want to live out their lives?
+- How do you want to live out your life?

-- What are their medical & safety needs?
+- What are your medical and safety needs?

 Secondarily, it’s important to get some professional help.
-Begin by talking to:
+If answering these questions seems overwhelming, begin by talking to:

 While exploring professional help, you can: